Cheapest ways to watch football on TV 2024

 If you're a slightly more casual football fan, or you only fancy paying to watch your own team play, you might be better off buying NOW passes as and when you want to watch Sky Sports.

-NOW (formerly NOW TV) offers three types of Sky Sports Passes:
+NOW (formerly NOW TV) offers these types of Sky Sports Passes:

 While some of these prices may seem a little steep, there are loads of ways to get discounts on NOW memberships.
 Make sure to check our guide to the best streaming sites in the UK.

-While these offers often change, it's definitely worth checking for offers before committing to paying full price.
+These offers often change so check for offers before paying full price.

 Watch Sky Sports for free on Sky channels